plotly/dash-detr/README.md

 The release of [*DETR: End-to-End Object Detection with Transformers*](https://github.com/facebookresearch/detr) showed significant improvement in real-time object detection and panoptic segmentation (PS) while greatly simplifying the architecture.
 As a mean to test the model, we decided to build a simple [Dash](https://plotly.com/dash/) app that let you experiment and play with the model through a user interface.

-The app is:
+## Overview

-* Open-Source, and ready for you to use.
+* The code is open-source and ready for you to fork.
-* Fully built in Python - not a single line of HTML, CSS, or JavaScript required.
+* Everything is in Pure Python - not a single line of HTML, CSS, or JavaScript required.
-* The app was written in a few hours with less than 200 lines of additional code.
+* The app was written in 200 lines of code (in addition to modelling), and only took a few hours.
 * From development to production in minutes with [Dash Kubernetes](https://plotly.com/dash/kubernetes/) - no need to spend hours figuring out deployment.